How To Perform First Aid For Cuts

-- If the bleeding will not stop, seek medical attention immediately.
+- If the bleeding does not stop, seek medical attention immediately.
 If the blood is flowing excessively or the bleeding hasn’t stopped despite your attempts, find medical help immediately as basic first aid isn’t enough.

 - Clean the wound.
 Once the bleeding has been stopped, the next step is to disinfect and clean the wound.
 First, wash the wound with clean water.
-Next, remove any debris or dirt still in the wound, if possible.
+Next, remove any debris or dirt still in the injury, if possible.
 Then, clean the area using soap and a clean cloth.

 Keep The Affected Are CLEAN